Relaxin: Structure

-Function in Humans
+Function in humans

 Reproduction

 In females, relaxin is produced mainly by the corpus luteum, in both pregnant and nonpregnant females.
 Relaxin levels rise to a peak within approximately 14 days of ovulation, and then decline in the absence of pregnancy, resulting in menstruation.
 Relaxin may be involved in the vital process of decidualisation, working alongside steroid hormones to allow the endometrium to prepare for implantation.
 During the first trimester of pregnancy, levels rise and additional relaxin is produced by the decidua.
 Blood plasma levels of relaxin peak during the first trimester (8-12 weeks) at 1.2 ng/mL and subsequently drop following demise of the corpus luteum.
 In pregnancy, relaxin mediates the hemodynamic changes that occur such as increased cardiac output and increased renal blood flow.

-It also relaxes other pelvic ligaments in the lower reproductive tract.
+Relaxin is believed to relax the uterine muscle and to loosen the ligaments holding the pelvic bones together, in order to prepare the birth canal for the birth.
+It may cause a woman to feel that other ligaments are looser, such as in the shoulders, knees, hips, and ankles.

 In males, relaxin enhances motility of sperm in semen.
 Also, relaxin is found in higher than normal concentrations in the ejaculate of men who were born without their vas deferens and seminal vesicles.